meetnisha/genre/README.md

 ## Conclusion of ML analysis
 File: /app/analysis/EDA_ML.ipynb

-You shouldnot get 100% accuracy from your training dataset.
+One shouldnot get 100% accuracy from your training dataset.
 This means my model is overfitting.

 XGBoost Test Accuracy - 65.71.
-    a.
-I tried to find better hyper paramaters like n_estimators, reg_lambda but the space was too large.
+1. I tried to find better hyper paramaters like n_estimators, reg_lambda but the space was too large.
-    b.
-I applied dimensionalty reducing technique like PCA but the accuracy got worse.
+2. I applied dimensionalty reducing technique like PCA but the accuracy got worse.
-    c.
-It consumed lots of time and hence I decided to move to Deep Learning.
+3. It consumed lots of time and hence I decided to move to Deep Learning.

 ### Check EDA_DL file for further analysis

 As I need to decrease the complexity by removing features, I used recursive feature elimination but it took almost 24 hours to run on my machine.
-Hence I would use the features extracted here to build a deep learning model where I can use the title and tags feature as well.
+Hence the features extracted in my ML analysis are used to build a deep learning model where I wanted to use title and tags feature as well.

 ## Conclusion of DL Analysis
 File: /app/analysis/EDA_DL.ipynb